pasensio97/SDslam/README.md

 ## g2o (Included in extra folder)
 We use modified versions of the [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 This library (which is BSD) is included in the *extra* folder.

+## MRPT
+DIFODO is an algorithm that is within [MPRT](https://github.com/MRPT/mrpt#3-install) (Mobile Robot Programming Toolkit).
+It can be easily installed on ubuntu from ppa.
+The official instructions to install it are [here](https://github.com/MRPT/mrpt#3-install).
+The last version where SD-SLAM was working was **1:1.9.9~snapshot20191122-1444-git-898be015-bionic-1**.
+Check the [blog](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/install/#mrpt) for more details or if problems with the installation arised.

 # 3. Building SD-SLAM library and examples